Refunds made to Prudential customers affected by erroneous deductions

 "As of 1.15pm this afternoon, we have been informed by all the respective banks that all inaccurately deducted amounts have been refunded to the policyholders.”

-On Thursday, some Prudential policyholders encountered erroneous deductions from their bank accounts, with some reporting that they had seen a deduction of S$32,634.
+A Prudential spokesperson later confirmed that all refunds have been completed, adding that customer policies were "not affected in any way".

-The Monetary Authority of Singapore (MAS) confirmed the incidents, but said that it was "not a cyber attack but an operational lapse".
+On Thursday, some Prudential policyholders encountered erroneous deductions from their bank accounts, with several telling Channel NewsAsia that they had seen deductions 100 times their premium amounts.

-"We are working as quickly as possible with our clearing bank to refund all customers by end of the day.
-We will be in touch with more updates," read the post.
+The Monetary Authority of Singapore (MAS) confirmed the incident, adding that it was "not a cyber attack but an operational lapse".

-The insurance company also apologised for the error on Thursday and reassured customers that it was "working actively" to resolve the issue.
+On Thursday, the insurance company apologised for the error and reassured customers that it was "working actively" to resolve the issue.